 The official handover ceremony between the Lake Tanganyika Authority outgoing Executive Director, Mr. TUSANGA MUKANGA Sylvain, and the incoming Executive Director, Dr. Emma Teresa Liwenga took place at the Lake LTA Secretariat on Monday, 2 March 2026.
 This event brought together distinguished guests, including Mr Léonard BUTOYI the Representative of Her Excellency the Minister of … Continue reading HANDOVER CEREMONY AT THE LAKE TANGANYIKA AUTHORITY

-on 17th October 2025 in Livingstone, Republic of Zambia Post Views: 0
+July 23–24, 2026, in Gitega, Republic of Burundi Post Views: 0

-From 13th to 16th October 2025 in Livingstone, Republic of Zambia Post Views: 0
+July 14–15, 2026, in Lusaka, Republic of Zambia Post Views: 0

 Lake Tanganyika Authority Secretariat of the (LTAS), a Regional Intergovernmental Organization comprising Republic of Burundi, Democratic Republic of Congo, United Republic of Tanzania, and Republic of Zambia, informs the public that it is launching a call for tenders to recruit a consultant/firm to carry out the feasibility study on dredging of the Lukuga River, in … Continue reading Call for Tenders – Feasibility Study on Dredging of the Lukuga River